bayusegara27/discord-music-livestream-bot/README.md

 # 🎶 Discord Music Stream Bot 🎶

-A powerful and reliable Discord bot for streaming high-quality audio from YouTube directly to your voice channel.
+A powerful and reliable Discord bot for streaming from YouTube directly or video url to your voice channel.
 Built with Bun and Node.js for maximum performance.

 ---

 ## ✨ Features

-- **High-Quality Audio:** Streams audio using `yt-dlp` and `ffmpeg` for a smooth listening experience.
 - **YouTube Integration:** Easily play any video or playlist from YouTube.
 - **Easy to Use:** Simple commands to get the music playing in seconds.
-- **High Performance:** Built on top of Bun, the super-fast, all-in-one JavaScript runtime.

 ---

 ## 🚀 Getting Started Guide